logicalclocks/hops-docs/docs/user_guide/hopsworks/hive.rst

 Running Queries using Zeppelin
 ----------------

-Users can  run queries using *Apache Zeppelin* (the Zeppelin service needs to be enabled for the project).
+Users can  run queries using *Apache Zeppelin*.
 To run a query, users need to create a notebook and use ``HopsHive`` as the interpreter.
 This can be done in either one of three ways:

 1. Selecting ``hopshive`` from the interpreter list when creating the notebook